-2.5 Are there any legislative restrictions on transfers of investors' interests in Alternative Investment Funds?
+2.6 Are there any legislative restrictions on transfers of investors' interests in Alternative Investment Funds?

 Not as a general matter of Cayman Islands Law, subject to restrictions on the assignment of certain liabilities by LPs pursuant to the ELP Act or the transferee meeting any minimum investment requirements that may apply.
-Proposed transferees will need to satisfy applicable know your client and anti-money laundering requirements.
+Proposed transferees will need to satisfy applicable Know Your Client and Anti-Money Laundering requirements.
+Sanctions imposed by the Cayman Islands and internationally will also needed to considered in respect of any transferor or transferee.

-2.6 Are there any other limitations on a manager's ability to manage its funds (e.g. diversification requirements, asset stripping rules)?
+2.7 Are there any other limitations on a manager's ability to manage its funds (e.g. diversification requirements, asset stripping rules)?